dart-lang/site-www/src/tools/webdev.md

 ## Setup

-The easiest way to use `webdev` is to globally install it, so that it can be [in your PATH.][PATH]
+The easiest way to get `webdev` is to globally install it, so that it can be [in your PATH.][PATH]
-The `build_runner` tool can't be globally installed;
-to run it, you need `pub run`.

-Before you can use either tool, your web app must depend on the build_runner and build_web_compilers packages.
+Before you can use `webdev`,
+your web app must depend on the build_runner and build_web_compilers packages.